atassis/adonis-openapi/README.md

 ### Enums

-If you use enums in your models, AutoSwagger will detect them from `app/Types/` folder and add them to the schema.
+If you use enums in your models, AdonisOpenapi will detect them from `app/Types/` folder and add them to the schema.
 If you want to add enum on ExampleValue, you can use `.append(enumFieldExample)`

 Example: